SEIfeoluwa/u4_lesson_vue_APIs/README.md

 ## You Do:

-Your task is to display the weekly forecast using the remaining api data in the response.
+Your task is to display the weekly forecast using the remaining API data in the response.
 Your final application should look as close as possible to the following:

 ![full_app](https://sei-r.s3.amazonaws.com/u4_lesson_vue_apis/full_app.png)